HeberRios/article-preview-component/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Article preview component solution

-This is a solution to the [Product preview card component](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).

-## Table of contents

 -   [Overview](#overview)
     -   [The challenge](#the-challenge)